Click our quick links to navigate our guide

 Accent and feature lighting (see below) are both used to create a practical lighting scheme (think directed kitchen spotlights over prep surfaces) and one that's good looking (we're talking a feature pendant over a dining table, for example).

-If you're planning lighting specifically for a newly renovated kitchen or kitchen extension, our specialist guide on how to plan kitchen lighting will be invaluable.
-We've got a similarly useful advice in our guide to planning living room lighting, too.
+If you're planning lighting specifically for a newly renovated kitchen or kitchen extension, our kitchen lighting ideas will be invaluable.
+We've got a similarly brilliant inspiration in our living room lighting ideas piece too.

 33. Best task lighting sources